HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/README.md

 After the start setup.sh will source test_client.sh.
 For more info on that have a look into helper_scripts/README.md

 Configuration additionally to the listed in rolling upgrade:
-- Must match existing virtualbox instance names | TODO
+- Must match existing virtualbox instance names | Adjustable in `.env.sh` file
 - hostnames are fixed | Rename in virtualbox and replace hostnames in text with new one.

 ## Virtual Machines